jasp-stats/jaspFactor/inst/help/principalcomponentanalysis.md

     - Exclude cases listwise: If one observation from a variable is missing, the whole case, so all the other connected variable observations, will be dismissed from the analysis.
 In this scenario, observations for every variable are needed to include the case in the analysis.

 ### Output
 ---
 #### Principal Component Analysis
-Chi-squared Test:
+- Chi-squared Test:
   The fit of the model is tested.
 When the test is significant, the model is rejected.
 Bear in mind that a     chi-squared approximation may be unreliable for small sample sizes, and the chi-squared test may too         readily reject the model with very large sample sizes.
 See, for example, Saris, Satorra, & van der Veld      (2009) for more discussions on overall fit metrics.
   - Model: The model obtained from the principal component analysis.
   - Value: The chi-squared test statistic.
   - df: Degrees of freedom.
   - p: P-value.

-Component Loadings:
+- Component Loadings:
   - Variables: The first column shows all the variables included in the analysis.
   - PC (1, 2, 3, ...): This column shows the variable loadings on the components.
   - Uniqueness: The percentage of the variance of each variable that is not explained by the component.

-Component Characteristics:
+- Component Characteristics:
+  - Unrotated solution:
-- Eigenvalues: The eigenvalue for each selected component
+    - Eigenvalues: The eigenvalue for each component
+    - Proportion var.: The proportion of variance in the dataset explained by each unrotated component
+    - Cumulative: The proportion of variance in the dataset explained by the unrotated components up to and including the current component.
+  - Rotated solution:
+    - SumSq.
+Loadings: Sum of squared loadings, variance explained by each rotated component
-- Proportion var.: The proportion of variance in the dataset explained by each component
+    - Proportion var.: The proportion of variance in the dataset explained by each rotated component
-- Cumulative: The proportion of variance in the dataset explained by the components up to and including the current component.
+    - Cumulative: The proportion of variance in the dataset explained by the rotated components up to and including the current component.

-Component Correlations:
+-  Correlations:
-- The correlation between the principal components.
+  The correlation between the principal components.

 #### Path Diagram
 - PC: The principal components are represented by the circles.